 Romanian president weighs options for PM after vote

-Ponta's Social Liberal Union (USL) won up to 60 percent of votes in Sunday's parliamentary election, preliminary results showed.
-The electoral system could give it an even bigger share of seats in the Balkan country's parliament, putting Ponta in a strong position in a power struggle with the right wing Basescu.
+Ponta's Social Liberal Union (USL) won up to 60 percent of votes in Sunday's parliamentary election, results showed.
+The electoral system could give it an even bigger share of seats in the Balkan country's parliament, putting Ponta in a strong position in a power struggle with the right-wing Basescu.

-Although Basescu had said he would not ask Ponta to be prime minister again after the USL failed to impeach him in July, he has recently softened his language.
-The president could still name someone else from the USL, seeking to split the broad alliance of leftists and liberals, analysts and local media have said.
+Basescu had said he would not ask Ponta to be prime minister again after the USL failed to impeach him in July.
+While he has since softened his tone, he could try to split the USL by naming someone else from the alliance of leftists and liberals.

 On many indicators, Romania trails other ex-communist neighbors like Hungary, Poland and the Czech Republic.